m5stack/m5-docs/docs/en/quick_start/m5stickv/m5stickv_quick_start.md

    </p>
 </div>

 >2.
-Connect the device to the computer through the Tpye-C data cable, double-click to open the burning tool**Kflash_GUI** application, select the corresponding device port, development board type (M5StickV), firmware program, baud rate.
+Connect the device to the computer through the Type-C data cable, double-click to open the burning tool **Kflash_GUI** application, select the corresponding device port, development board type (M5StickV), firmware program, baud rate.
 Click to download , start burning.

 <img src="assets\img\getting_started_pics\m5stickv\kflash_gui_01.webp">

 ### Kflash

->3.For people who are used to operate by shell command, you can choose Kfalsh as your firmware falshing tool .[click for more detail](https://github.com/kendryte/kflash.py)
+>3.For people who used to operate by using shell command, you can choose Kflash as your firmware burning tool.[Click for more detail](https://github.com/kendryte/kflash.py)

 ## Serial-Tool

 >1.
-You will need a serial debugging tool for programming M5StickV, you can use Putty [in here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html),for download and information.
+You will need a serial debugging tool for programming M5StickV, you can use Putty [in here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), to be your serial debugging tool, click here to visit Putty resource page, download and install the exact Putty base on your operating system.

 >2.
-Run Putty, connect M5StickV to your PC, in Putty, set com number, baudrate, click "open", by now the connect process should started.(you can check the com number in device manager on your PC)
+Run Putty, connect M5StickV to your PC, in Putty, set COM number, baud rate, click "open", by now the connect process should start.(you can check the COM number in device manager on your PC)

 <img src="assets\img\getting_started_pics\m5stickv\putty_01.webp">